chhuang-one/sqxclib/README.md

 ## SqType
 It define how to initialize, finalize, and convert C data type.
-*Sqxc* use it to convert data between C language and SQL (or JSON...etc).
+*Sqxc* use it to convert data between C language and SQL, JSON, etc.
 You can get more description and example in doc/[SqType.md](doc/SqType.md)

 ## SqSchema